Scyzher099/Photo-gallery/README.md

 # Photo-gallery
-This is the photo gallery made by me by using simple html and css
+This is the photo gallery made by me by using simple html and css. this is made for my friend